STAC TEACHERS 2025-2026

 melwilliams0608@gmail.com

-Mel Williams is the mother of 6 children, spanning ages 9 to 21.
-All have been homeschooled since the beginning and the oldest two are currently in college.
+Mel Williams is the mother of 6 children, spanning ages 10 to 22.
+All have been homeschooled since the beginning and the oldest three are currently in college.
 She was a member of the founding board of STAC, and has now returned to the board.
 She has been on the board of several non profits over the years.

 When not participating in STAC she and her family spend a lot of time doing Society for Creative Anachronism activities like archery, fencing, heavy combat, cooking, and various other pre-16th century skills.